Isiah Thomas: Broadcasting

-Since 2017, Thomas has been a regular panelist during NBA on TNT's Monday coverage Players Only, which features only former NBA players as studio analysts, play-by-play announcers, and color analysts for games.
+Since 2017, Thomas has been a regular panelist during TNT's Monday coverage Players Only, which features only former NBA players as studio analysts, play-by-play announcers, and color analysts for games.

-Saginaw Soul (2025–present)

-Thomas was named head coach of the Saginaw Soul of the Basketball Super League (BSL), an expansion team which will begin play in 2025.

 Acting

-Isiah had a guest appearance on the 1990s television comedy Home Improvement, playing himself in Season 3 episode 2 (titled "Aisle See You in My Dreams").
+Thomas had a guest appearance on the 1990s television comedy Home Improvement, playing himself in Season 3 episode 2 (titled "Aisle See You in My Dreams").
 He further appeared as himself in a basketball themed episode of the police procedural Due South in 1997 (season 2, episode 13, titled "White Men Can't Jump to Conclusions").

 Education

 Thomas graduated from Indiana University with a B.A. in 1987.
 He received his Master's in Education from the UC Berkeley Graduate School of Education in 2013.
 At UC Berkeley, Thomas studied the connection between education and sports, specifically how American society makes education accessible (or inaccessible) to black male college athletes.